KireinaHoro/research-plan/main.typ

 offloading smart @nic to free the CPU cores that run @rpc service handlers from all overheads due to network and protocol processing.
 The @nic would be tightly integrated with various aspects of the OS, such as task scheduling and memory management.
-Since we integrate deeply and fundamentally with the OS, security is of utmost importance; we plan to employ various formal methods approaches to verify the correctness of critical components and how they interact with the rest of the system.
+Since most @rpc protocols are designed to be processed on the CPU, we also need to explore what type of network protocols are suitable for efficient implementation in hardware.
 For a successful solution with real-world impact, we also tackle important concerns for production environments such as multi-tenancy, inspectability, and accounting.
+As we integrate deeply and fundamentally with the OS, security is of utmost importance; we plan to employ various formal methods approaches to verify the correctness of critical components and how they interact with the rest of the system.

+#pagebreak(weak: true)

 == Current State of Research in the Field #lim[ca 2-3 page]

-#todo[mention dagger, cc-nic, etc.  steal from PIO paper related work]
+=== Cache Coherence Interconnects

+Various industry standards for cache-coherent interconnects in datacenters have been under development and are gradually seeing wider adoption.
+Examples in this field include OpenCAPI, Gen-Z, and CCIX; these protocols are based on different physical layer standards and upper protocols.
+They have been superceded by and largely absorbed into CXL, which aims to the one standard interoperable interconnect standard across vendors.
+While CXL has been hyped by many researchers, adoption has been slow due to lack of hardware implementation.

+Other notable coherent interconnects include TileLink for RISC-V systems as well as AMBA ACE from ARM; both of which are mainly implemented in low-power embedded systems instead of server-scale hardware.
+NVLink 2.0 from NVIDIA features cache coherence in high-performance hardware but is closed and proprietary.
+As a result from various restrictions in existing protocols, research on cache-coherent interconnects are largely performed on experimental systems like Intel HARP and Enzian~@cock_enzian_2022.

+=== Communication Pattern

+The communication pattern between CPU and peripheral device has been extensively studied.
+Previous works such as hXDP and kPIO+WC have shown the high overhead of PCIe @dma for smaller transactions and attempts to mitigate either by processing them solely on the CPU or using PCIe @pio for lower latency.

+Extra efficiency can be achieved with cache-coherent interconnects other than PCIe.
+Dagger~@lazarev_dagger_2021 builds on the UPI/CCI-P implementation of Intel HARP an FPGA NIC for low-latency RPC, focusing mainly on using the UPI interconnect as a @nic interface to offload @rpc protocol processing.
+Previous work in the group on @pio~@ruzhanskaia_rethinking_nodate showed that it is possible to achieve higher efficiency with @pio using cache-coherent interconnects.

+Many works have since long discovered that a cache line is a better unit of transfer for workloads where small transfers are commonplace; notable examples are FastForward and Barrelfish UMP.
+Shinjuku~@kaffes_shinjuku_2019 and Concord~@iyer_achieving_2023 are more recent examples of employing this idea for low-latency scheduling via one polled cache line between the CPU and @nic.
+This observation coincides with findings from a recent study from Google~@seemakhupt_cloud-scale_2023, which highlights the importance of efficient small transfers in datacenter @rpc due to their high frequency.

+#todo[Cohort?]

+=== Integration with OS

+#todo[thread/task scheduling; memory management

+papers: Shinjuku, Shenango, Caladan, Demikernel, Wave]

+=== Telemetry and Instrumentation

+multi-tenancy and virtualization

+inspectability, robustness, accounting, debugging

+=== Offload-friendly Network Protocol Design

+=== Security and Verification

+formal verification of hardware

 == Goals of the Thesis #lim[ca 2-3 pages] <goals>